...Spring Term 2020...

 It is said that "reading and writing float on a sea of talk" which is why learning through play to develop better understanding of concepts, widen vocabulary and listen to others is so important in a child's early years.
 If you would like to support your child's early literacy skills at home then talk to them!
 Limit screen time, share stories together, sing nursery rhymes, make comments on the world around you and let your child's voice be heard too.

 Physical development is a vital part of your child’s learning and will enable them to become confident writers.
 Physical development sets them up for successful learning later in their school life, which is why we focus on it so heavily within the early years.
 We support children to develop good:

-Every week your child will have the opportunity to practise these skills, through outdoor play, ‘Sticky Kids’ music and movement sessions and snack time, among other activities.
+Every week your child will have the opportunity to practise these skills, through a variety of activities including outdoor play, music and movement sessions, 'dough disco' and snack time, among others.

 Please spend 5 to 10 minutes each day with your child looking at his/her nursery library book together.
 The length of time will vary according to how long your child concentrates for.